neerajjhotta-hub/Career-Lens/readme.md

 GEMINI_API_KEY="paste_your_key_here"
 Start the server:
 npm run dev
-It'll run on port 3001.
+It will run on port 3001.
 Keep this terminal open.

 Step 2 — Start the frontend
 Open a new terminal and go to the client folder: